noqqe/why-openbsd.rocks/content/fact/mandoc.md

 title: "mandoc(1)"
 ---

-Manpages are completly built with advanced and unified tooling around `mandoc`.
+All man pages are built with the advanced and unified tooling around `mandoc`.
 Ingo Schwarze spent a lot of time importing, fixing and improving documentation in general.

 Details: